avramare/joke-teller/README.md

 🤖 Joke Teller
 -----------------------------------------------------------------------------
-Simple web application that fetches random jokes from a Joke API and uses the VoiceRSS Text-to-Speech API to read them aloud.
+Simple web application that fetches random developer jokes from a Joke API and uses the VoiceRSS Text-to-Speech API to read them aloud.

 Features
 -----------------------------------------------------------------------------